MartinBilson/opendbc/README.md

 opendbc
 ======

-The project to democratize access to the decoder ring of your car.
+This is an owesome project to democratize access to the decoder ring of your car.